ganyguru/TEMGUILESC/README.md

 1. Download the latest release from the [Releases](https://github.com/ganyguru/TEMGUILESC/releases) page
 2. Extract the zip file to a location of your choice
-3. Create two folders in the same directory as the executable:
+3. **Important:** Create two folders in the same directory as the executable:
    - `put_your_data_here` (for input files)
    - `processed_files` (for output)

+   The application requires these exact folder names and will not create them automatically.
 4. Run the executable

 ### Option 2: Building from Source